Rixouu/braze-liquid-tool/README.md

 - **Syntax Highlighting**: Enhanced real-time highlighting of Liquid syntax for efficient editing.
 - **Live Preview**: Instant rendering of messages with Liquid syntax applied.
 - **Sample Data Editor**: Edit sample data in real-time to test different scenarios.
-- **Dark Mode**: Seamless toggle between light and dark themes for optimal viewing comfort.
+- **Enhanced Dark Mode**: Optimized dark theme with true black backgrounds and better contrast for reduced eye strain.
 - **Responsive Design**: Fully functional across desktop and mobile devices.
 - **Copy and Reset**: Quick actions to copy edited content or revert to the original template.
 - **Documentation**: Integrated documentation for each template and general Liquid syntax guide.